MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/define-lead-qualification-experience.md

 ### Summarize the lead after it's qualified

-When you turn on **Try the new lead qualification experience**, you can choose to let Copilot summarize the lead after it's qualified.
+When you turn on **Try the new lead qualification experience** on the [Lead qualification settings page](#define-the-experience-using-sales-hub-app), you can choose to let Copilot summarize the lead after it's qualified.
 Copilot summarizes the lead by extracting key information from the lead and creating a summary card.
 The summary card includes key information such as the lead's name, company name, email, phone number, and address, along with links to the account, contact, and opportunity records that were created.

 ## Define the experience using legacy web client

 If you aren't using the Sales Hub app, you can define the lead qualification experience by using the legacy web client.
+However, you can only configure the legacy experience using the web client.
+The new lead qualification experience is available only in the Sales Hub app.

 1. In your app, select the **Settings** icon, and then select **Advanced Settings**.